Frequently Asked Questions

 Can I get a scholarship for being awesome?
 Or at least a sliding scale ticket?

 As much as we would like to offer these, it takes a lot of work and resources to put on this gathering.
 As a paying student, you make Saskatoon Circle possible.
 There are other free skill share type events that may suit your needs better.
+We do offer scholarships for tribal members, so if this applies to you please reach out and we can talk about what that looks like.

 Can I come for free if I offer a class?